DEVCodeWithAI/AGI-Framework-Why-IF/README.md

 ⚙️ **LoRA Fine-Tuning**: Enables lightweight and efficient **on-the-fly learning and reasoning enhancements**.
 💡 **Recursive Verification**: AI continuously **fact-checks itself over time**, increasing reliability and accuracy.
 🚀 **Optimized for AGI Development**: Capable of **autonomous research, hypothesis testing, and decision optimization**.
+🌎 **Scalable Deployment**: Can run on **personal workstations, enterprise servers, and cloud infrastructures**.
+🛠 **Modular & Expandable**: Developers can extend its functionalities to adapt to new AI-driven challenges.

 ---